Gamerz777/synckit/docs/guides/conflict-resolution.md

 A **conflict** occurs when two or more clients make different changes to the same data while disconnected, then sync.

-**Note:** In v0.1.0, network sync is not yet available.
-The conflict scenarios below demonstrate the LWW concept that will apply when network sync is implemented.
-Currently, you can test conflict resolution manually using `doc.merge()`.
+**Note:** In v0.1.0, network sync IS fully available with WebSocket support.
+The conflict scenarios below demonstrate LWW conflict resolution that happens automatically when clients sync through a server.
+You can also test conflict resolution manually using `doc.merge()`.

 ### Visual Example